MaximeMRF/v7-docs/content/start/tutorial/hypermedia/database_and_models.md

 ]
 ```

+Each post is a Post model instance, not a plain JavaScript object.

 ### Search posts by title

 Let's search for posts containing "Task Management" in the title using the `query()` method.